bhavya1806/The-sparks-foundation-tasks/README.md

 # The-sparks-foundation-tasks
-This tak involves prediction using unsupervised Machine Learning model.
+This task involves prediction using unsupervised Machine Learning model.